Skip to content ↓

 Social, Moral and Spiritual Education

-The school functions within a community which provides a framework for adolescents to explore social, moral and cultural issues.
-For most of the pupils who attend Becton, life experiences may have rendered them increasingly isolated both at home and school.
+The school functions within a community that provides a framework for adolescents to explore social, moral and cultural issues.
+For most of the pupils who attend Becton, life experiences may have rendered them increasingly isolated both at home and at school.
 It is within this context that the pupils at Becton are given the structure to look at issues pertaining to themselves, their family and friends, and the wider community.

 RSE and PHSE

-All Becton students are taught using a spiral curriculum approach which is a curriculum that returns to the same topics over time.
+All Becton students are taught using a spiral curriculum approach, which is a curriculum that returns to the same topics over time.
 All lessons are aligned to the National Curriculum.

 The spiral approach to curriculum has three key principles.
 The three principles are: